|

 Michael Stoll is a journalist, media critic and journalism

-educator.
-He teaches editing and reporting classes at San Jose State University's School
+He currently teaches journalism to undergraduates at the University of San Francisco.
+Previously he taught editing and reporting at San Jose State University's School

 Weekly.
 In the late 1990s he reported as a stringer for